bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

 and fair than ever.

 ## Overview
-- A brand new BitShares codebase has been developed from scratch with the following features:
+- A brand new BitShares codebase has been rebuilt from the ground up with the following features:
 {% assign technologies = (site.technologies | where: 'lang', page.lang | sort: 'priority') %}
 {% for technology in technologies  %}
   - [{{ technology.title }}]({{ technology.url }})